Setting Up Your Organisational Learning For Success

 3. Leaders

-2. Assign clear ownership and accountability for each identified obstacle.
+2. Assign clear ownership and accountability for each obstacle.

-3. Collaborate with stakeholders to develop and implement actionable strategies to enhance your organisation’s L&D initiatives.
+3. Work with stakeholders to build and roll out strategies that strengthen your L&D initiatives.

-Overcoming these core obstacles is not a mere wish; it’s a necessity.
+Overcoming these obstacles isn't a wish — it's a necessity

 Frequently Asked Questions